cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

     }
     ```

-    Conceptually, it is the _new_ genesis because your actual genesis file did not contain any leaderboard.
+    Conceptually, it is a hypothetical _new_ v2 genesis because your actual genesis file did not contain any leaderboard.

 5. Finally, you must set a hard-coded leaderboard length: